InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2021-03-01-small-office.md

 ##background: https://InnovAnon-Inc.github.io/assets/images/3600x3600.png
 ---

+Just because system administration and other tech stuff can be complicated, it doesn't mean that you have to forgo these niceties.

 1. Create a corporate e-mail address, and authorize your sys admin.
    We use gmx, because:
    - it's not google.